 Example Sentence:

-- “She was as anxious as a clock before the New Year strikes, waiting for everything to fall into place.”
+- “She was as anxious as a clock before the New Year struck, waiting for everything to fall into place.”

 - “He felt as anxious as a clock before the New Year strikes, dreading the countdown to the big event.”